The GMC says doctors may practise medicine in accordance with their beliefs, provided the following criteria are

-The GMC says doctors may practise medicine in accordance with their beliefs, provided the following criteria are**

 The GMC's guidance advises that, "you must not refuse to treat the health consequences of lifestyle choices to which you object because of your beliefs."

-If faced with a difficult decision, you may wish to talk through the issues with one of our medico-legal advisers, who can provide advice on ethical and medico-legal issues to help you be confident in any decision you make.
+If faced with a difficult decision, you may wish to talk through the issues with one of our medico-legal advisers.
+We can provide advice on ethical and medico-legal issues to help you be confident in any decision you make.